Little Sandy Loop

 Pine Mills Pottery

-From the intersection of US 80 and US 69 in Mineola travel north on US 69 0.2 miles to FM 49, turn right (east) onto FM 49 and travel 13.0 miles to Pine Mills Pottery on the left.
+From the intersection of US 80 and US 69 in Mineola travel north on US 69 0.2 mile to FM 49, turn right (east) onto FM 49 and travel 13 miles to Pine Mills Pottery on the left.

-Daphne and Gary Hatcher have been making world-class pottery in the woods of east Texas since 1979.
-Their gallery and studio are regularly open to visitors as is access to their beautiful patch of pine and hardwood forest.
-Visitors who take the time to explore their property will find a plethora of wildlife.
+Daphne and Gary Hatcher have been making world-class pottery in the woods of East Texas since 1979.
+Their gallery and studio are regularly open to visitors, as is access to their beautiful patch of pine and hardwood forest.
 The towering pines hold numerous Pine Warblers and echo with the songs of Brown-headed Nuthatches.
 There are many varieties of woodpeckers, such as Pileated, Red-headed, Red-bellied and Downy, as well as Yellow-bellied Sapsucker.
 A trail leads from the Hatcher's gallery to a well-vegetated pond that attracts waterfowl during the winter.
-Look for Banded and Diamond-backed watersnakes as well as dragonflies such as Widow Skimmer and Eastern Pond Hawk.
-Moist areas along the trail support a ground cover of ferns and spring-fed creeks drain into the lake.
+Look for banded and diamond-backed water snakes as well as dragonflies.
+Moist areas along the trail support a groundcover of ferns and spring-fed creeks drain into the lake.
 Look for a variety of wildflowers during spring.
 The Hatchers also have a guest rental property next door (Peace and Quiet Cottage) if you wish to spend time in the area.

 Tyler State Park